 Both Buy Now, Pay Later (BNPL) and credit cards are ways to spread out the payment for a purchase over time, but they have a few key differences.
 Buy Now, Pay Later plans typically have a specific number of payments that are determined upfront.
 You’ll often pay a portion at the time of purchase, and then make regular payments over time, often with zero interest.

 In contrast, when you pay with a credit card, you may not have to make any payment immediately.
-Instead, the credit card company will send you a monthly statement with all of the charges you made during the month.
-You’ll generally need to make a minimum payment, and will owe interest on any remaining balance.
-As long as you continue to make the minimum payments and are okay paying interest each month, there’s no limit to how long you can take to repay your purchase.
+Instead, the credit card company will send you a monthly statement.
+You’ll likely need to make at least a minimum payment and will owe interest on any remaining balance.
+As long as you continue to make at least the minimum payments, there’s no limit to how long you can take to repay your purchase.

 Read on for more on the differences between Buy Now, Pay Later vs. credit cards.